reemals/CardGame/README.md

 # CardGame
 A magic trick using java

-The sercret is simple: Math :)
+The sercret is math :)